EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 “The near-term value of reducing mercury inputs to freshwater lakes was not a sure thing, because large masses of old mercury always exist in lakes from decades past,” said Mr. Reed Harris, of Reed Harris Environmental, one of the founders of the study.

-“So, it was critical for the experiment that isotopic form of mercury we added could be distinguished from older mercury in the ecosystem.”
+“So, it was critical for the experiment that the isotopic form of mercury we added could be distinguished from older mercury in the ecosystem.”
 As new mercury inputs to the experimental lake were increased and then decreased in a controlled manner, the methylmercury in the lake water, surface sediments, invertebrates and fish both increased and decreased quickly.
 This was true whether the mercury ‘rained’ directly onto the lake surface or entered the lake from the surrounding watershed in streams.

 “While mercury exported to lakes from their watersheds may not decline exactly in step with lowering atmospheric deposition rates, this experiment clearly demonstrates that any reduction in the amount of mercury entering lakes will have immediate benefits to fish consumers,” said Dr. John Rudd, former Chief Scientist at the Experimental Lakes Area and a principal investigator on the study.